Slip forming: Residential and commercial building

 The technique was introduced to residential and commercial buildings already in the 1950s in Sweden.
-The Swedish company Bygging developed in 1944 the first hydraulic hijacks to lift the forms, which got patented.
+The Swedish company Bygging developed in 1944 the first hydraulic jacks to lift the forms, which got patented.
 The first houses were built in Västertorp, Sweden, and Bygging became pioneers around the world with slip forming technique, from 1980 with the name Bygging-Uddemann.

 Residential and commercial building also was introduced in the late 1960s in USA.
 One of Its first uses in high-rise buildings in the United States was on the shear wall supported apartment building at Turk & Eddy Streets in San Francisco, CA, in 1962, built by the San Francisco office of Macdonald Engineering.
 The first notable use of the method in a residential/retail business was the Skylon Tower in Niagara Falls, Ontario, which was completed in 1965.
 Another unusual structure was the tapered buttress structures for the Sheraton Waikiki Hotel in Honolulu, Hawaii, in 1969.
 Another shear wall supported structure was the Casa Del Mar Condominium on Key Biscayne, Miami, FL in 1970.

 From the 1950s, the vertical technique was adapted to mining head frames, ventilation structures, below grade shaft lining, and coal train loading silos; theme and communication tower construction; high rise office building cores; shear wall supported apartment buildings; tapered stacks and hydro intake structures, etc. It is used for structures which would otherwise not be possible, such as the separate legs of the Troll A deep sea oil drilling platform which stands on the sea floor in water about 300 m deep, has an overall height of 472 m weighs 595000 t, and has the distinction of being the tallest structure ever moved (towed) by mankind.

 In addition to the typical silos and shear walls and cores in buildings, the system is used for lining underground shafts and surge tanks in hydroelectric generating facilities.
 The technique was utilized to build the Inco Superstack in Sudbury, Ontario, and the CN Tower in Toronto.
 In 2010, the technique was used to build the core of the supertall Shard London Bridge tower in London, England.